GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-googlecloud/README_Stream_GCS_Text_to_BigQuery_Flex.md

 ### Optional parameters

 * **outputDeadletterTable** : Table for messages that failed to reach the output table.
 If a table doesn't exist, it is created during pipeline execution.
 If not specified, `<outputTableSpec>_error_records` is used.
 (Example: <PROJECT_ID>:<DATASET_NAME>.<TABLE_NAME>).
-* **useStorageWriteApiAtLeastOnce** : This parameter takes effect only if "Use BigQuery Storage Write API" is enabled.
+* **useStorageWriteApiAtLeastOnce** : This parameter takes effect only if `Use BigQuery Storage Write API` is enabled.
 If enabled the at-least-once semantics will be used for Storage Write API, otherwise exactly-once semantics will be used.
 Defaults to: false.
 * **useStorageWriteApi** : If `true`, the pipeline uses the BigQuery Storage Write API (https://cloud.google.com/bigquery/docs/write-api).
 The default value is `false`.
 For more information, see Using the Storage Write API (https://beam.apache.org/documentation/io/built-in/google-bigquery/#storage-write-api).
 * **numStorageWriteApiStreams** : When using the Storage Write API, specifies the number of write streams.
 If `useStorageWriteApi` is `true` and `useStorageWriteApiAtLeastOnce` is `false`, then you must set this parameter.
 Defaults to: 0.
 * **storageWriteApiTriggeringFrequencySec** : When using the Storage Write API, specifies the triggering frequency, in seconds.
 If `useStorageWriteApi` is `true` and `useStorageWriteApiAtLeastOnce` is `false`, then you must set this parameter.
 * **pythonExternalTextTransformGcsPath** : The Cloud Storage path pattern for the Python code containing your user-defined functions.
 (Example: gs://your-bucket/your-function.py).
 * **javascriptTextTransformReloadIntervalMinutes** : Specifies how frequently to reload the UDF, in minutes.
 If the value is greater than 0, Dataflow periodically checks the UDF file in Cloud Storage, and reloads the UDF if the file is modified.
 This parameter allows you to update the UDF while the pipeline is running, without needing to restart the job.
-If the value is 0, UDF reloading is disabled.
-The default value is 0.
+If the value is `0`, UDF reloading is disabled.
+The default value is `0`.

 ## User-Defined functions (UDFs)